Utsjoki | 5-12 January 2020

 Village tour of Utsjoki (church, old cottages, bridge).
 Classroom time and finale diner at the Valle restaurant (Deatnu).

-It’s time to say goodbye.
+It is time to say goodbye.
 We have a final breakfast and drive back to the airport in Ivalo where you will catch your flight back to Helsinki.

 This itinerary is given to illustrate the activities that we are included in the workshop.
-They are dependant on the weather, and we might move them around to give you the best possible experience.
-We will go Aurora chasing 4 of the 6 nights that you spend in Utsjoki.
+They are dependant on the weather, and we might (and certainly will) move them around to give you the best possible experience.
+We will go Aurora chasing 4 of the 7 nights that you spend in Utsjoki.
 This will be decided on a daily basis with the latest weather and Aurora forecast.
 The cottages face the north, so if we don’t go chasing and the weather is clear, you will be able to photograph the Aurora from the front porch of your cottage, or down on the shore of the river.

 What's included and what do you need to bring